volkamerlab/KinaseFocusedFragmentLibrary/README.md

 ##### Fragmentation:

 For each input kinase-ligand complex, the kinase binding pocket is divided into six subpockets.
-The ligands are fragmented according to these subpockets, and a fragment library with several pools is created, where each pool corresponds to one subpocket and contains the fragments that were assigned to this subpockets.
+The ligands are fragmented according to these subpockets, and a fragment library with several pools is created, where each pool corresponds to one subpocket and contains the fragments that were assigned to this subpocket.

 <img src ="./docs/img/subpocket_centers.png" width = "600" align="left">